|Apparent Angular Diameter of a Sphere At Any Distance|

 The simple formulas defined below take into account the actual forward curvature of the spherical surface towards the eye and 3D perspective with respect to the eye point rather than treating the sphere as a flat circular disk of the same radius as viewed from a distance.
 This is extremely important when viewing a sphere from relatively not too far away, such as a planet or the lunar surface as viewed from a spacecraft only a few thousands of kilometers or miles away rather than hundreds of thousands or more.

 Only for great distances from the eye, can we treat a sphere as a flat circular disk, but for much closer distances, we need to account for the perspective to obtain the correct angular diameter.
-The equations for this are actually quite simple and come from elementary geometry viewed in a physical context.
+The equations for this are actually quite simple and come from elementary trigonometry translated in a physical context.

 © 2022 - Jay Tanner - v3.5